Both sides rest in Texas AG Ken Paxton's impeachment trial, moving historic case closer to a verdict

-AUSTIN, Texas (AP) — With time running out in Texas Attorney General Ken Paxton 's impeachment trial on corruption charges, the Republican on Thursday pointed to renewed support from Donald Trump before a jury of GOP lawmakers decides his future.
+Both sides were scheduled to present final arguments Friday before a jury of state senators begins deliberating whether Paxton — only the third sitting official in Texas’ nearly 200-year history to be impeached — should be removed from office.

-The final stretch of the historic trial is pushing Paxton closer to a verdict that will determine whether one of Texas' most powerful figures — who tried to baselessly help Trump overturn the 2020 election — is removed from office after years of criminal charges and alleged scandal.
+Deliberations will be done privately.
+It is unclear how quickly the Texas Senate could reach a verdict.
+But Republican Lt.
+Gov. Dan Patrick has said the trial will continue through the weekend if necessary.

-Late Thursday, Paxton's defense team rested after calling four witnesses, all of them current employees.
-It was not immediately clear how soon closing arguments might begin.
+Late Thursday, Paxton’s defense team rested after calling just four witnesses, all of them current employees.

-Trump blasted the impeachment as “shameful” in the waning moments of a trial that has showcased fractures in the party.
-Paxton was impeached by the Republican-led Texas House in May and activists on the hard right have sought to dial up pressure on GOP senators to acquit.
+With time running out, Paxton on Thursday pointed to renewed support from Donald Trump, who blasted the impeachment as “shameful” in the waning moments of a trial that has showcased fractures in the party.
+Paxton was impeached by the Republican-led Texas House in May, and activists on the hard right have sought to dial up pressure on GOP senators to acquit.

 "Democrats are feeling very good right now as they watch, as usual, the Republicans fight & eat away at each other.
 It's a SAD day in the Great State of Texas!"
 Trump wrote on his social media platform, Truth Social.